Partial order on passive states and Hoffman majorization in quantum thermodynamics: Passive states and passivity-preserving quantum operations

 \section{Passive states and passivity-preserving quantum operations}

-Let us move to the quantum scenario and introduce the set of passive states (extending the non-increasing probability vectors) together with the notion of passivity-preserving quantum operations.
-We will also discuss active states (i.e., non-passive states) as well as what we call activity-breaking quantum operations.
+Let us move to the quantum scenario and introduce the set of passive states (extending the passive vectors) together with the notion of passivity-preserving quantum operations.
+We will also discuss active states (i.e., nonpassive states) as well as what we call activity-breaking quantum operations.